-The Chair Jean Monnet “The Foundations of European unification: democracy, institutions and policies” invites you to the lecture by Dr. Brendan Mullan on
+The Chair Jean Monnet “The Fundamentals of European Integration: Democracy, Institutions and Policies” invites you to the lecture by Dr. Brendan Mullan on

 “US Politics in 2020: Population, Political Parties and Populists”

 Friday 30 October 2020 at 16.00 (online)

 The lecture will be given through the zoom platform (https://authgr.zoom.us/j/921238288)

 Meeting ID: 921 238 288 no password required.